datastx/IceBridge/README.md

 # IceBridge
-Used for sending data from postgres over to snowflake
+Used for sending data from postgres over to snowflake.

+Designed to run on k8s